-There are four key elements to get right when you make your own laser
+There are four key elements on ‘How to make a laser’ to get right when you make your own laser

 There are 4 main elements that are required to start the generation of light and make your own laser; the gain medium, the pumping energy, cavity reflections and the output coupler: